simonmichael/hledger/doc/SPEC-holdings.md

    largest first; tree mode sorts each subtree level, keeping subtrees together. (done)
-6. CSV/TSV output: one record per row and commodity, with full account names, age in days, bare quantity and gain percent numbers, Gain and Gain% as separate fields, and no totals records. (done) HTML output: like the text table, but with single-line cells, via the spreadsheet-cell machinery.
+6. CSV/TSV output: one record per row and commodity, with full account names, age in days, bare units and gain percent numbers, Gain and Gain% as separate fields, and no totals records. (done) HTML output: like the text table, but with single-line cells, via the spreadsheet-cell machinery.
 Amount cells are right-aligned; each cell